N-falk/Bioinformatics_2026/README.md

 For better understanding, copy-paste the script contents into your preferred AI assistant and ask about each part of the code.

 Step 5: Run the Python scripts

+Python code can be run on the DeepThought headnode by typing "python" followed by the name of the .py script

 ```bash
 python count_and_qual.py